The long tail cast on or double cast on is one of the most popular and quickest cast on knitting methods.

-For those of you who learn better by watching, this is a great video demonstrating the long tail cast on method.
+For those of you who prefer to watch, this is a great knitting video demonstrating the long tail cast on method.
 It also shows you how to cast on without needing a slip knot.

 If you're happy with this cast on method and you're anxious to get started with knitting you can head over to the next knitting tutorial, the knit stitch or...

 If you'd like to try all the casting on knitting methods you can click here and try another one.
 After all it's nice to know how to do a few cast ons.